Becoming an Optician in Rhode Island

 Outlook and Salaries for Opticians in Rhode Island

-The Bureau of Labor Statistics (BLS) stated that there were roughly 340 people working as certified opticians in Rhode Island as of May 2018, in addition to 50 ophthalmic medical technicians and 150 employed as optometrists.
-While this might seem like a small number of people working as opticians in the Ocean State, jobs for certified opticians in Rhode Island are expected to expand by 3 percent through the year 2028.
+The Bureau of Labor Statistics (BLS) stated that roughly 180 people were working as certified opticians in Rhode Island as of May 2020, in addition to 80 ophthalmic medical technicians and 150 employed as optometrists.
+While this might seem like a small number of people working as opticians in Ocean State, jobs for certified opticians in Rhode Island are expected to expand by 11 percent through the year 2030.

 Salaries in Rhode Island by Occupation